JasonDip/restart_process_on_idle/README.md

 # About

+This script is general-use and can be used to restart any process - see `PROCESS_NAME` and `EXECUTABLE_PATH`.
+The use case outlined in this document is to restart the NZXT CAM application.

-NZXT Cam is needed to run the screen on my NZXT Kraken Elite AIO.
+NZXT CAM is needed to run the screen on my NZXT AIO.
 Annoyingly, it has a memory leak issue and NZXT is not able to fix it.
-This script is used to (during idle) restart NZXT Cam to release the memory.
+The script restarts NZXT CAM when it is first ran and then when the computer has been idle for some time (`IDLE_THRESHOLD`).

+I recommend setting the script to automatically run when the workstation is unlocked - see Task Scheduler Settings section below.
+If you follow this suggestion, then NZXT CAM will restart after idling for `IDLE_THRESHOLD` seconds and when you unlock your workstation.
+This should be often enough that you won't be affected by the memory leak too much.

-Use Task Scheduler to run `restart_nzxt_cam_on_idle.py` when you log into your system.
+Use Task Scheduler to run `restart_process_on_idle.py`.
 Do not set the task to run on idle, the script is already taking care of checking the idle time.
-The script is designed to stay alive because when you restart NZXT Cam, it is attached to the script's process.
-I wasn't able to detach it; I think the issue is related to how Cam does its logs.
+The script is designed to stay alive alongside NZXT CAM.

-Make sure to go to the settings of NZXT CAM and DISABLE it from starting on startup.
-The script will take care of launching the app when you unlock your workstation for the first time.
+Make sure to go to the settings of NZXT CAM and **DISABLE** it from starting on Windows startup.
+The script will take care of launching the app.

-`restart_nzxt_cam_on_idle.py` logs are stored in `~/Documents/restart_nzxt_cam_on_idle`.
+`restart_process_on_idle.py` logs are stored in `~/Documents/restart_process_on_idle_logs`.

 # Requirements